How effective are face coverings in reducing transmission of COVID-19?: Masks are personal air filters

-Returning to the mechanism, we briefly discuss the physics underlying this behaviour (more details can be found in \Refcite{robinson2020}).
+Returning to the mechanism, we briefly discuss the physics underlying this behaviour (more details can be found in \Refcite{robinson2021}).
 Masks are fundamentally arrays of fibres, see \Figref{fig:fabrics}, so air must flow around and between these fibres.
-Particles a fraction of a micrometre in size have very little inertia and so tend to follow the air flow through the mask faithfully and are not filtered.
+Particles a fraction of a micrometre in size have very little inertia and so tend to follow the air flow through the mask faithfully avoiding the fibres.
 However, the particle inertia varies with its mass \ie the cube of its diameter (its volume).
 This means it rapidly increases with diameter.
 Beyond around $\SI{1}{\micro\metre}$ in diameter the particles have too much inertia to follow the air as it twists in between the fibres, and so they impact onto the fibres.
-On microscopic lengthscales most surfaces are attractive, so colliding particles will stick and remain on the fibres \cite{robinson2020}.
-Because of this basic physics, the filtering efficiency of particles larger than $\sim\SI{5}{\micro\metre}$ is likely to be limited only by the leakage of air around the mask.
-For the intermediate range \SIrange{1}{5}{\micro\metre} the exact behaviour will depend on the details of the material, but the rapid rise in filtration efficiency with particle size is a robust feature \cite{robinson2020}.
-Finally, we note that the filtration efficiency increases for capture of the smallest aerosols ($\lesssim \SI{0.3}{\um}$) in \Figref{fig:fabric-filter-efficiency}(b-c) where capture is enhanced by Brownian motion.
-We have not focused on this mechanism because such small aerosols are highly unlikely to carry significant doses of virus, and our theory is thus less accurate in this region.
+On microscopic lengthscales most surfaces are attractive, so colliding particles will stick and remain on the fibres \cite{robinson2021}.
+Because of this basic physics, the filtering efficiency of particles larger than $\sim\SI{3}{\micro\metre}$ is likely to be limited only by the leakage of air around the mask.
+For the intermediate range \SIrange{1}{3}{\micro\metre} the exact behaviour will depend on the details of the material, but the rapid rise in filtration efficiency with particle size is a robust feature \cite{robinson2021}.
+Finally, we note that the filtration efficiency increases for capture of the smallest aerosol \joshspeaks{particles} ($\lesssim \SI{0.3}{\um}$) in \Figref{fig:fabric-filter-efficiency}(b-c) where capture is enhanced by Brownian motion.
+We have not focused on this mechanism because such small \joshspeaks{particles} are highly unlikely to carry significant doses of virus.

-It is useful to compare the effect of wearing a mask with social distancing \SIrange{1}{2}{\metre} apart.
-Droplets $\sim\SI{20}{\micro\metre}$ (and smaller) can easily travel several metres \cite{xie2007,liuCoughJets2017,bourouiba2014,bazant2020}, so a perfectly fitting mask would be superior to social distancing for droplets of this size.
-However, in practice masks are inevitably far from airtight and so many droplets will bypass the mask around the leakage sites (estimated as around $\SI{20}{\percent}$ in \Refcite{hossain2020}), and so there is still a case for social distancing even when all parties are masked.